paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-169-military-construction-and-military-family-housing.md

 Pub.
 L. 117–81, div.
 B, title XXVIII, § 2844, Dec.
 27, 2021, 135 Stat.
 2202, provided that: “(a) Consideration of Including Energy Microgrid in Military Construction Projects.—“(1) Amendment of unified facilities criteria required.—The Secretary of Defense shall amend the Unified Facilities Criteria/DoD Building Code (UFC 1–200–01) to require that planning and design for military construction projects inside the United States include consideration of the feasibility and cost-effectiveness of installing an energy microgrid as part of the project, including intentional islanding capability of at least seven consecutive days, for the purpose of—“(A) promoting on-installation energy security and energy resilience; and “(B) facilitating implementation and greater use of the authority provided by subsection (h) of [section 2911 of title 10](./chapter-173-energy-security.md#section-2911), United States Code, as added and amended by section 2825 of the Military Construction Authorization Act for Fiscal Year 2021 (division B of Public Law 116–283). “(2) Deadline.—The Secretary of Defense shall complete the amendment process required by paragraph (1) and implement the amendment not later than September 1, 2022. “(b) Contracts for Emergency Access to Existing On-installation Renewable Energy Sources.—In the case of a covered renewable energy generating source located on a military installation pursuant to a lease of non-excess defense property under [section 2667 of title 10](./chapter-159-real-property-related-personal-property-and-lease-of-non-excess-property.md#section-2667), United States Code, the Secretary of the military department concerned is encouraged to negotiate with the owner and operator of the renewable energy generating source to revise the lease contract to permit the military installation to access the renewable energy generating source during an emergency.
 The negotiations shall include consideration of the ease of modifying the renewable energy generating source to include an islanding capability, the necessity of additional infrastructure to tie the renewable energy generating source into the installation energy grid, and the cost of such modifications and infrastructure. “(c) Definitions.—In this section:“(1) The term ‘covered renewable energy generating source’ means a renewable energy generating source that, on the date of the enactment of this Act [Dec.
 27, 2021]—“(A) is located on a military installation inside the United States; but “(B) cannot be used as a direct source of resilient energy for the installation in the event of a power disruption. “(2) The term ‘islanding capability’ refers to the ability to remove an energy system, such as a microgrid, from the local utility grid and to operate the energy system, at least temporarily, as an integrated, stand-alone system, during an emergency involving the loss of external electric power supply. “(3) The term ‘microgrid’ means an integrated energy system consisting of interconnected loads and energy resources with an islanding capability to permit functioning separate from the local utility grid.”

 #### Pilot Program on Increased Use of Sustainable Building Materials in Military Construction
 Pub.
 L. 117–81, div.
 B, title XXVIII, § 2861, Dec.
 27, 2021, 135 Stat.
 2212, as amended by Pub.
 L. 117–263, div.
 B, title XXVIII, § 2865, Dec.
 23, 2022, 136 Stat.
 3011; Pub.
 L. 118–31, div.
 B, title XXVIII, § 2871, Dec.
 22, 2023, 137 Stat.
-775, provided that: “(a) Pilot Program Required.—Each Secretary of a military department shall conduct a pilot program to evaluate the effect that the use of sustainable building materials as the primary construction material in military construction may have on the environmental sustainability, infrastructure resilience, cost effectiveness, and construction timeliness of military construction. “(b) Project Selection and Locations.—“(1) Minimum number of projects.—Each Secretary of a military department shall carry out, under the pilot program, at least—“(A) one military construction project for mass timber; and “(B) one military construction project for low carbon concrete. “(2) Project locations.—The pilot program shall be conducted at military installations in the United States—“(A) that are identified as vulnerable to extreme weather events; and— “(B) for which a military construction project is authorized but a request for proposal has not been released. “(c) Inclusion of Military Unaccompanied Housing Project.—The Secretaries of the military departments shall coordinate the selection of military construction projects to be carried out under the pilot program so that at least one of the military construction projects involves construction of military unaccompanied housing. “(d) Duration of Program.—The authority of the Secretary of a military department to carry out a military construction project under the pilot program shall expire on September 30, 2025.
-Any construction commenced under the pilot program before the expiration date may continue to completion. “(e) Deadline for Commencement of Construction.—Any construction pursuant to a military construction project carried out under the pilot program must commence by not later than January 1, 2025. “(f) Reporting Requirement.—“(1) Report required.—Not later than 180 days after the date of the enactment of this Act [Dec.
-27, 2021], and every 180 days thereafter through December 31, 2025, the Secretaries of the military departments shall submit to the congressional defense committees [Committee on Armed Services and Committee on Appropriations of the Senate and House of Representatives] a report on the progress of the pilot program. “(2) Report elements.—The report shall include the following:“(A) A description of the status of the military construction projects selected to be conducted under the pilot program. “(B) An explanation of the reasons why those military construction projects were selected. “(C) An analysis of the following:“(i) The projected or actual carbon footprint over the full life cycle of the various sustainable building materials evaluated in the pilot program. “(ii) The life cycle costs of the various sustainable building materials evaluated in the pilot program. “(iii) The resilience to extreme weather events of the various sustainable building materials evaluated in the pilot program. “(iv) Any impact on construction timeliness of using the various sustainable building materials evaluated in the pilot program. “(v) The cost effectiveness of the military construction projects conducted under the pilot program using sustainable building materials as compared to other materials historically used in military construction. “(D) Any updated guidance the Under Secretary of Defense for Acquisition and Sustainment has released in relation to the procurement policy for future military construction projects based on comparable benefits realized from use of sustainable building materials, including guidance on prioritizing sustainable materials in establishing evaluation criteria for military construction project contracts when technically feasible. “(g) Sustainable Building Materials Defined.—In this section, the term ‘sustainable building material’ means any building material the use of which will reduce carbon emissions over the life cycle of the building.
+775; Pub.
+L. 119–60, div.
+B, title XXVIII, § 2812, Dec.
+18, 2025, 139 Stat.
+1301, provided that: “(a) Pilot Program Required.—Each Secretary of a military department shall conduct a pilot program to evaluate the effect that the use of sustainable building materials as the primary construction material in military construction may have on the environmental sustainability, infrastructure resilience, cost effectiveness, and construction timeliness of military construction. “(b) Project Selection and Locations.—“(1) Minimum number of projects.—Each Secretary of a military department shall carry out, under the pilot program, at least two military construction projects. “(2) Project locations.—The pilot program shall be conducted at military installations in the United States—“(A) that are identified as vulnerable to extreme weather events; and— “(B) for which a military construction project is authorized but a request for proposal has not been released. “(c) Inclusion of Military Unaccompanied Housing Project.—The Secretaries of the military departments shall coordinate the selection of military construction projects to be carried out under the pilot program so that at least one of the military construction projects involves construction of military unaccompanied housing. “(d) Duration of Program.—The authority of the Secretary of a military department to carry out a military construction project under the pilot program shall expire on September 30, 2029.
+Any construction commenced under the pilot program before the expiration date may continue to completion. “(e) Deadline for Commencement of Construction.—Any construction pursuant to a military construction project carried out under the pilot program must commence by not later than January 1, 2029. “(f) Use of Certain Technologies.—In carrying out each project under the pilot program commencing on or after the date of the enactment of the National Defense Authorization Act for Fiscal Year 2026 [Dec.
+18, 2025], the Secretary concerned shall use not fewer than three technologies identified in the report published by the Comptroller General of the United States on February 11, 2025, and titled ‘Science & Tech Spotlight: Sustainable Building Technologies’ (GAO–25–107931).
+Nothing in this subsection shall be construed to require the redesign, modification, or reauthorization of any project initiated prior to the date of the enactment of such Act. “(g) Reporting Requirement.—“(1) Report required.—Not later than 180 days after the date of the enactment of this Act [Dec.
+27, 2021], and every 180 days thereafter through December 31, 2030, the Secretaries of the military departments shall submit to the congressional defense committees [Committee on Armed Services and Committee on Appropriations of the Senate and House of Representatives] a report on the progress of the pilot program. “(2) Report elements.—The report shall include the following:“(A) A description of the status of the military construction projects selected to be conducted under the pilot program. “(B) An explanation of the reasons why those military construction projects were selected. “(C) An analysis of the following:“(i) The projected or actual carbon footprint over the full life cycle of the various sustainable building materials evaluated in the pilot program. “(ii) The life cycle costs of the various sustainable building materials evaluated in the pilot program. “(iii) The resilience to extreme weather events of the various sustainable building materials evaluated in the pilot program. “(iv) Any impact on construction timeliness of using the various sustainable building materials evaluated in the pilot program. “(v) The cost effectiveness of the military construction projects conducted under the pilot program using sustainable building materials as compared to other materials historically used in military construction. “(D) Any updated guidance the Under Secretary of Defense for Acquisition and Sustainment has released in relation to the procurement policy for future military construction projects based on comparable benefits realized from use of sustainable building materials, including guidance on prioritizing sustainable materials in establishing evaluation criteria for military construction project contracts when technically feasible. “(h) Sustainable Building Materials Defined.—In this section, the term ‘sustainable building material’ means any building material identified in the report published by the Comptroller General of the United States on February 11, 2025, and titled ‘Science & Tech Spotlight: Sustainable Building Technologies’ (GAO–25–107931) the use of which will reduce carbon emissions over the life cycle of the building.
 The term includes mass timber, concrete, and other carbon-reducing materials.”

 #### Pilot Program To Authorize Additional Military Construction Projects for Child Development Centers at Military Installations
 Pub.
 L. 116–283, div.
 B, title XXVIII, § 2865, Jan.
 1, 2021, 134 Stat.
 4360, provided that: “(a) Authorization of Additional Projects.—Each Secretary of a military department shall conduct a pilot program under which the Secretary may carry out military construction projects for child development centers at military installations, as specified in the funding table in section 4601 of a National Defense Authorization Act for a fiscal year covered by the pilot program.
 The military construction projects authorized under the pilot program are in addition to other military construction projects authorized by this Act or other National Defense Authorization Acts for fiscal years covered by the pilot program. “(b) Reporting Requirement as Condition of Authorization.—“(1) Report required.—Not later than 90 days after the date of the enactment of a National Defense Authorization Act for a fiscal year covered by the pilot program, the Secretary of the military department concerned shall submit to the congressional defense committees [Committees on Armed Services and Appropriations of the Senate and the House of Representatives] a report that describes the location, title, and cost, together with a Department of Defense Form 1391, for each military construction project the Secretary proposes to carry out under the pilot program pursuant to that National Defense Authorization Act. “(2) Timing of availability of funds.—No funds may be obligated or expended for a military construction project under the pilot program—“(A) unless the project is included in a report submitted under paragraph (1); and “(B) until the expiration of the 30-day period beginning on the date on which the Secretary concerned submits the report under paragraph (1) in which the project is included. “(c) Expiration of Authorization.—Section 2002 of a National Defense Authorization Act for a fiscal year covered by the pilot program shall apply with respect to the authorization of a military construction project carried out under the pilot program pursuant to that National Defense Authorization Act in the same manner as such section applies to the authorization of military construction projects contained in titles XXI through XXIII of that National Defense Authorization Act. “(d) Covered Fiscal Years.—The pilot program shall be carried out for each of fiscal years 2021 through 2025, as provided in the National Defense Authorization Act for that fiscal year.”